Why Rivian Automotive Inc. (RIVN)’s Most Recent Report Reveals Some Hints About Its Future

 RIVN’s Market Performance

-RIVN stocks went down by -5.79% for the week, with a monthly drop of -0.19% and a quarterly performance of 18.73%.
-The volatility ratio for the week stands at 7.23% while the volatility levels for the past 30 days are set at 6.30% for Rivian Automotive Inc. The simple moving average for the period of the last 20 days is -10.56% for RIVN stocks with a simple moving average of -29.98% for the last 200 days.
+RIVN stocks went up by 3.16% for the week, with a monthly drop of -7.94% and a quarterly performance of 13.43%.
+The volatility ratio for the week stands at 6.64% while the volatility levels for the past 30 days are set at 6.34% for Rivian Automotive Inc. The simple moving average for the period of the last 20 days is -5.54% for RIVN stocks with a simple moving average of -23.17% for the last 200 days.

 Analysts’ Opinion of RIVN